vuejs/vuepress/docs/contributing.md

 The `copy` script of root project runs `copy` script in all packages, copying some resources from source directory to dist directory.

-Some source files (e.g. `.vue`, `.styl` files) can not be processed by `build` script, but should keep the same relative path in the dist directory.
+Some source files (e.g. `.vue`, `.css` files) can not be processed by `build` script, but should keep the same relative path in the dist directory.

 You may need to run this script after your clone this repository, too.